 In a study carried out by Li et al, significant decreases were found for scales of depression in both CBT group and control group.
 However, since participants in the intervention group had a higher reduction, differences between the two groups were non-statisticant (17).
-In contrast to the abovementioned psychological intervention, in the study performed by Malboeuf-Hurtubise and Léger-Goodes, scores of depression of elementary school children, as measured by five items, were not significantly different between two intervention groups (mandala drawing intervention and emotion-based directed drawing intervention).
+In contrast to the abovementioned psychological intervention, in the study performed by Malboeuf-Hurtubise and Léger-Goodes, scores of depression of elementary school children, as measured by five items, were not significantly different between two intervention groups (mandala drawing intervention).
 Moreover, the intervention had no significant effect on depression levels (15).